joomla/core-translations/README.md

 # Core-Translations

 The repository to store the Source and Translations for the Joomla Core (CMS).
-Connected to the Crowdin Translation Platform and other repositories if needed.
+Connected to the [Crowdin](https://joomla.crowdin.com/cms) Translation Platform and other repositories if needed.

+## Found typos or problems with a language pack?
+Or just want to help?

+There are dedicated community members for many translations.
+They can be found on the Volunteers Portal in the working group [Joomla!
+CMS (Core) Language Team](https://volunteers.joomla.org/teams/joomla-cms-language-team).
+Do not hesitate to contact someone or help directly on [Crowdin](https://joomla.crowdin.com/cms) to make Joomla available in as many languages as possible.

 ## Installer files

 The installer files (Installer\language\en-GB // joomla.ini and langmetadata.xml) are managed in Crowdin.
 This is required too keep the Core installation process intact.
 In the Crowdin platform things are locked and automated to keep everything aligned.